 They may have decided to embark on a digital innovation project or implemented one years ago.
 Either way, their productivity, efficiency and profits are likely to be ahead of yours - especially as customer (potential and current) expectations are becoming increasingly aligned with the digital era.

-Doing nothing because your organisation is currently doing well and you’re afraid of change while things are good is not an option.
+Doing nothing because your organisation is currently doing well and you’re afraid of change is not an option.

 For example, BlackBerry produced one of the first smartphones but its complacency and failure to innovate meant that it was left in the dust by Apple, Google and Samsung products.